 Some companies measure themselves, but others hire a third party to evaluate the data.
 Whatever the approach, one big question to ask is whether or not these engagements and views are equating to sales.
 If conversion rates are low, it might be time to look at the type of content people are creating and sharing.

 Attracting traffic to a website is important — after all, this is the gateway to a company’s products and services.
 However, marketers want to go well beyond the click to the website.
 Bring clients into your virtual door, but also make them stay and become repeat visitors and, ultimately, customers.
-Keep in mind that businesses typically do not see a rapid ROI.
+Keep in mind that businesses typically do not see a rapid content marketing ROI.
 The Content Marketing Institute likens it to working out; it takes time and commitment to see results.

 Need expert content for your client’s website, blog or other form of information distribution?
 Tempesta Media is a managed services provider of custom original content for digital agencies, website developers and PR firms that don’t have the resources to do it themselves.
 From content strategy, through to creation, optimization and amplification, Tempesta Media’s experts can provide the high-quality content businesses need today.